 Typically the locks on the Rivers Welland and Glen are 26m long and 4.6m wide.

 Distances between locks

-Distances and times between each lock based on the speed limit of 7mph and assumes that you will take 20 minutes to pass through each lock.
+Distances and times between each lock based on the speed limit of 7 miles per hour and assumes that you will take 20 minutes to pass through each lock.

 |Name||Distance to next lock downstream (km)||Distance to next lock downstream (miles)||Cruising time to next lock downstream|

 |River Welland, Stamford to Peakirk (access to canoes and light boats only)||19.31||12||2 days in a canoe|

 |River Welland, Peakirk to Spalding||23.0||14.29||7 hours|